-The Group recorded a loss of \$2,234,733 for the financial year (2021: loss of \$2,490,661).
+The Group recorded a loss of \$5,751,974 for the financial year (2022: loss of \$2,234,733).
 This loss comprised largely of property development and holding costs, including financing costs.
 The loss is largely consistent with that of the previous year and reflects the property development cycle that is an integral aspect of the Company's core activities.

-Mustera continued with its core business during the year including the development of residential apartments and funds management.
-Revenue of \$3.73m (2021: \$5.35m) was recorded during the year received from rental income, fund management fees and the sale of inventory.
+The Group continued with its core business during the year including the development of residential apartments and funds management.
+Revenue of \$2.25m (2022: \$3.73m) was recorded during the year and received from rental income and fund management fees.
 No new projects reached completion during the year.

 During the year, the Company progressed with its flagship project, Forbes Residences in Applecross.
-The Company secured project funding for the development and in line with the Groups procurement strategy locked in a fixed price construction contract with the preferred builder.
-The Company continued to market the project for sale during the period and at 30 June 2022 the Company had \$38.1m in apartment sales under contract.
-Further details of the Forbes Residence project are set out below.
+The project was well progressed at 30 June and is forecast to reach practical completion in Q4CY 2023.
+The Company continued to market the project for sale during the period and at 30 June 2023 the Company had \$68.6m (inc. GST) in apartment sales under contract.
+Further details of the Forbes Residences project are set out below.